-MIC-20203CR: MEDICAL MICROBIOLOGY
+MIC-20203CR: MEDICAL MICROBIOLOGY (Credits 4) Objectives:

-Objectives: This course describes the impact of microorganism on human health, the role of normal microbiota in human health.
-The etiology of various bacterial, viral, fungal and protozoan diseases, their lab diagnosis and prophylactic measures shall be taught in detail.
+- To describe the impact of microorganisms on human health. - To provide information on mechanism of microbial pathogenesis. - To describe significant information on etiology of various bacterial, viral, fungal and protozoan diseases, their lab diagnosis and prophylactic measures shall be taught in detail.